TheBeachLab/tesseract/solar/readme.md

 You will need:
 * A solar panel.
 You have to get a monocristline panel.
 Because they are the most efficient and you are in a reduced space.
 * A charge regulator.
 Get one with LCD.
 * A battery.
-Get a gel one.
+Get a Full Cycle AGM one.
 You don't want sulfuric acid leaking in your car, do you?
 * An inverter.
-Make sure it is a sinusoidal one and you can connect resistive and inductive loads.
+Make sure it is a pure sinusoidal one and you can connect resistive and inductive loads.

 ## Calculate your loads